qMRLab/qMRLab/docs/source/gui_usage.rst

 5. Define or load the appropriate protocol in the *Options* panel (see :ref:`5.1 Protocol` for details).
 6. Define your fitting options in the Options panel (see :ref:`5.2.
 Fitting` for details).
 7. You can preview the fitted curve for a selected voxel by using the **View Data Fit** button.
-Make sure a dataset is loaded by clikcing **View** beside the data file field
+Make sure a dataset is loaded by clicking **View** beside the data file field
 8. Click **Select** button in the 'Cursor' section to activate voxel selection mode, select a voxel to preview and click **View Data Fit**.
 You can now see the fitted curve and the parameters computed for that voxel.

 .. figure:: _static/view_fit_1vox.png